sdruskat/software-citation-lesson/episodes/introduction.md

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor

-The introductory challenges in this episode can be considered optional.
+The first two challenges in this episode can be considered optional.
 They prepare the argumentative grounds for the necessity of software citation by creating an understanding of software as a research output that needs to be treated on par with papers.